Ofwakanda/Asset-Curator/README.md

 Supported Merge Types:

-NFT + NFT → Hybrid NFT
-e.g., Punk + Ape = “Punked Ape”
+ Punk + Ape = “Punked Ape”

 iNFT + iNFT → Enhanced AI iNFT e.g., Trader + Optimizer = “Profit Gamer”

 NFT + iNFT → Interactive Hybrid
-e.g., Sword + Combat Bot = “Swordmaster Bot”
+DeGod + Combat Bot = "DeGod Comabt Character”

 How it works:

 1. Select two stored assets.

-2. Preview the result using 0G AI-Oracles.

-3. Confirm to mint the fusion and lock the originals.
+2. Confirm to mint the fusion and lock the originals.

 Burn-to-Reclaim: If you ever want the originals back, burn the fused asset.
-The originals will be restored with their prior metadata and utility.
+The originals will be restored with their prior metadata.

----

-transparency and low cost.

----

-The Power of ØG

-Scalability: DA layer reduces gas consumption for high-volume dApp usage.

-AI Fusion: Oracle suggests fusions, previews results, and validates interactions.

 Secure Storage: Your NFTs and iNFTs metadata stay safe and decentralized on ØG Storage.

----

 Get Started